 Primary Racial Traits (PRT)

-The ultimate in reproductivity, HE races grow twice as fast as other PRTs, yet are limited to half the maximum population per planet.
+HE races grow twice as fast as other PRTs, yet are limited to half the maximum population per planet.
 Their high growth rate allows many extra benefits not available to other race types.

-Advanced cloaking technology makes this PRT the Romulans of the game.
 Virtually invisible ships can strike easily into heavily defended areas, and armed Rogue class vessels can steal cargo from unsuspecting freighters.

 Inner guidance allows this PRT to defend with supernatural ability and to develop other defensive technologies far beyond those of other races.
 They have exclusive armor and shielding, as well as the revered Super-Freighter design.